Everything you need to know about visiting Dubai in May

 - End of Ripe Market season – the last market to be held on 1 May 2020

-- Eid-al Fitr – the end of fasting is a 3-day Muslim celebration marked with prayers and celebrations from sundown 12 May 2021 (it’s not unusual for the Government to last-minute declare the whole week as a public holiday)
+- Eid-al Fitr – the end of fasting is a 3-day Muslim celebration marked with prayers and celebrations from sundown 12 May 2021 (it’s not unusual for the Government to last-minute declare the whole week as a public holiday – it gets announced quite last minute)

 Will cafes and restaurants be open during the day in Dubai during Ramadan?

-During 2019, dining establishments were no longer being asked to apply for a license nor blackout their windows during the Holy Month.
-We expect this to be the case going into 2021 as local needs evolve to balance with tourism needs in the city.
+Since 2019, dining establishments are no longer being asked to apply for a license nor blackout their windows during the Holy Month.
+The Government have confirmed this is again the case in 2021 as they continue to promote tourism at all times of the year.

 Suggested Dubai Activities in May 2021